Cecilapp/Cecil/docs/2-Content.md

 *Body* is the main content of a _Page_, it could be written in [Markdown](http://daringfireball.net/projects/markdown/syntax), in **[Markdown Extra](https://michelf.ca/projects/php-markdown/extra/)** or in plain text.

-_Cecil_ provides extra features to enhance your content (Images lazy load, resize, responsive, excerpt, table of contents).
+_Cecil_ provides extra features to enhance your content (image caption, image lazy loading, image resizing, responsive image, text excerpt, table of contents).
 See below for more details.

 _Example:_